arturmeski/reactics/README.md

 # Installation

-The easiest way to try out ReactICS is to download [http://reactionsystems.org/ReactICS.zip](the VM where everything is alread installed).
+The easiest way to try out ReactICS is to download [the VM where everything is alread installed](http://reactionsystems.org/ReactICS.zip).
 This a VirtualBox virtual machine.
 After booting it up, you can log in as `reactics` with the same password.
 After logging in, ReactICS is available in the `reactics` directory:

 ```
 $ cd reactics